elvisshayhwa/CMIDAT01K_IOT_Temperature-HumidityDectector/README.md

 * cd Adafruit_Python_DHT
 * sudo python3 setup.py install

+## Preparing ThingSpeak
+1. Sign-up with a mathwork account
+2. Make a channel and name Field 1 with Temperature (°C) and Field 2 with Humidity (%)
+3. Get API Keys from "Write API Key" in menu tab "API KEYS".
+This API key will be used in the code of the following section.

 ## Programming
+Thonny Python IDE is used in this project to run the codes.
+The codes with comments can be found in ThingSpeakDHT22.py in this respository.
+Do take note that API key has to be adapted to the one found in created thingspeak's channel.

 Recommendation:
 This project could be done better if HS110 is integrated directly into Raspberry Pi 3 to automate the mechanical fan when an uncomfortable living condition in terms of humidity and tempeature is detected in the room.